On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

-\begin{remark} \citeasnoun[§3.3]{Tao} sketches the Borodin--Olshanski method, applied to the bulk and edge scaling of GUE, as a heuristic device.
-Because of the microlocal methods that he uses to calculate the projection $\1_{(-\infty,0)}(\tilde L)$, he puts his sketch under the headline ``The Dyson and Airy kernels of GUE via semiclassical analysis''. \end{remark}
+\begin{Remark} Tao \cite[Section~3.3]{Tao} sketches the Borodin--Olshanski method, applied to the bulk and edge scaling of GUE, as a heuristic device.
+Because of the microlocal methods that he uses to calculate the projection $\1_{(-\infty,0)}(\tilde L)$, he puts his sketch under the headline ``The Dyson and Airy kernels of GUE via semiclassical analysis''. \end{Remark}

-\subsection{Scaling Limits and Other Modes of Convergence}
+\subsection{Scaling limits and other modes of convergence}

-Given that one just has to establish the convergence of the coefficients of a differential operator (instead of an asymptotic of its eigenfunctions), the Borodin--Olshanski method is an extremely simple device to determine all the scalings $x=\sigma_n \xi + \mu_n$ that would yield some {\em meaningful} limit $\tilde K_n \1_J \,\to\, \tilde K\, \1_J$, namely in the strong operator topology.
-Other modes of convergence have been studied in the literature, ranging from some weak convergence of $k$-point correlation functions over pointwise convergence of the kernel functions to the convergence of gap probabilities, that is,
+Given that one just has to establish the convergence of the coef\/f\/icients of a dif\/ferential operator (instead of an asymptotic of its eigenfunctions), the Borodin--Olshanski method is an extremely simple device to determine all the scalings $x=\sigma_n \xi + \mu_n$ that would yield some {\em meaningful} limit $\tilde K_n \1_J \to \tilde K \1_J$, namely in the strong operator topology.
+Other modes of convergence have been studied in the literature, ranging from some weak convergence of $k$-point correlation functions over convergence of the kernel functions to the convergence of gap probabilities, that is,